dembasow98/next-js-portfolio/posts/qr-code-micro-app.md

 I thought it'd be fun to explore the technology a little bit, so I've built a micro web-app that lets you save messages and view them later using a QR code.
 Sort of a "Hello World" QR code project.

-In this post, I'll be sharing how I built this using Python and AWS free tier.
+In this post, I'll be sharing how I built this using bash and AWS free tier.

 You can try out the [app itself here](https://qr.pixegami.com/).
 The [source code](https://github.com/pixegami/qr-code-webapp) is also available on GitHub.